Fall Prevention in the Home, Adult

 -

-Know where your pets are when moving through your home.
+Know where your pets are as you move through your home.

 What can I do in the bathroom?